KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 tags: [PowerShell,Remoting,Basics]
 ---

-I previously covered how to [silently install a MSI](/2016-10-21-powershell-installing-msi-files/).
+I previously covered how to [silently install a MSI](/2016-10-21-powershell-installing-msi-files/?utm_source=blog&utm_medium=blog&utm_content=installingremotesoftware).
 The next thing an administrator wants to do is install it on a remote system.
 That is the logical next step.
-This isn't always the easiest task for someone new to Powershell.
+This isn't always the easiest task for someone new to PowerShell.

 # Index